 Robert maintains a full teaching schedule at The Hartt School at the University of Hartford, the Festival Eleazar de Carvalho (Brazil), and is on the faculty of the Manhattan School of Music’s Contemporary Performance Program.
 He was recently on the Faculty of the New Music on the Point Festival.

 For 10 years, Robert was on the Board of Directors for the International Society of Bassists (ISB), and for 7 years, he served as the editor of the New Score column in the Journal Bass World.
-He is currently the Director of the Ned and Frances Black Fund, judge emeritus of the ISB’s biennial International Composition Competition and a frequent adjudicator for the Concert Artists Guild Competition in New York City.
+He is currently the Director of the Robert Black Foundation, judge emeritus of the ISB’s biennial International Composition Competition, and a frequent adjudicator for the Concert Artists Guild Competition in New York City.

 Robert performs on a French double bass made by Charles Brugere in Paris in 1900.
 He tours with a B-21 instrument that he commissioned from French luthier, Patrick Charton.
 His principal German bows were made by W. Renz (1920’s) and Sue Lipkins (modern).